 Click individual photos to download hi-res version.
 Credit: Shervin Lainez

-Hilary performed with Jeff Goldblum and his band at the Café Carlyle, prompting New York Magazine to call hers "a voice worth seeking out."
+Hilary performed with Jeff Goldblum and his band on Goldblum’s opening night at Café Carlyle, prompting New York Magazine to call hers "a voice worth seeking out."
 In the wake of her appearance with Goldblum, Michael Feinstein invited Hilary to be his guest on NPR's Song Travels with Michael Feinstein.
 She was also a guest on Judy Carmichael’s SiriusXM program, Jazz Inspired.
 Hilary appears as a jazz singer in Oscar-winning documentarian Errol Morris’s 2017 Netflix mini-series, Wormwood, starring Peter Sarsgaard.

 Hilary has appeared as a guest soloist with symphonies across the country, including the Minnesota Orchestra, Carolina Philharmonic, Rochester Symphony Orchestra, and the Ridgefield Symphony Orchestra.
-Hilary performs as a leader throughout New York City and the United States.
+She serves on the jazz voice advisory committee at Juilliard and performs as a leader throughout New York City and the United States.

 SELECTED press quotes: